Cynthia Cooper-Dyke: Team USA

 Cooper was named to represent the US at the 1981 William Jones Cup competition in Taipei, Taiwan, while still in high school.
 The team won seven of eight games to win the silver medal for the event.
 Cooper scored 2.8 points per game and recorded nine steals.

 Cooper was selected to represent the US at the inaugural Goodwill games, held in Moscow in July 1986.
 North Carolina State's Kay Yow served as head coach.
-The team opened up with a 72–53 win over Yugoslavia, and followed that with a 21-point win over Brazil 91–70.
+The team opened up with a 72–53 win over Yugoslavia and followed that with a 21-point win over Brazil 91–70.
 The third game was against Czechoslovakia and would be much closer.
 Cheryl Miller was the scoring leader in this game, scoring 26 points to help the US to a 78–70 victory.
 The US faced Bulgaria in the semi-final match up, and again won, this time 67–58.
 This set up the final against the Soviet Union, led by 7-foot-2 Ivilana Semenova, considered the most dominant player in the world.
-The Soviet team, had a 152–2 record in major international competition over the prior three decades, including an 84–82 win over the US in the 1983 World Championships.
+The Soviet team had a 152–2 record in major international competition over the prior three decades, including an 84–82 win over the US in the 1983 World Championships.
 The Soviets held the early edge, leading 21–19 at one time, before the US went on a scoring run to take a large lead they did not relinquish.
 The final score was 83–60 in favor of the US, earning the gold medal for the US squad.
 Cooper averaged 2.0 points per game.

 Cooper continued to represent the US with the national team at the 1986 World Championship, held in Moscow, a month after the Goodwill Games in Moscow.
 The US team was even more dominant this time.
 The early games were won easily, and the semifinal against Canada, while the closest game for the US so far, ended up an 82–59 victory.
 At the same time, the Soviet team was winning easily as well, and the final game pitted two teams each with 6–0 records.
 The Soviet team, having lost only once at home, wanted to show that the Goodwill games setback was a fluke.
 The US team started by scoring the first eight points, and raced to a 45–23 lead, although the Soviets fought back and reduced the halftime margin to 13.
-The US went on a 15–1 run in the second half to out the game away, and ended up winning the gold medal with a score of 108–88.
+The US went on a 15–1 run in the second half to put the game away and ended up winning the gold medal with a score of 108–88.
 Cooper averaged 5.9 points per game.

 Cooper played for USA Basketball as part of the 1987 USA Women's Pan American Team which won a gold medal in Indianapolis, Indiana.
 Cooper was a member of the gold medalist 1988 US Olympic Women's Basketball Team., and the Bronze Medal team in 1992.